spencerwc/pachira/README.md

 For a more detailed explanation, see the [Firebase documentation for getting started](https://firebase.google.com/docs/web/setup?authuser=0&hl=en).
 1. Add a new project from the [Firebase console](https://console.firebase.google.com/).
 2. On the Project Overview page, register a web app and follow the required steps.
-3. Save thee Firebase configuration object for your project.
+3. Save the Firebase configuration object for your project.
 4. Enable Email/Password and Google authentication for the project.
 5. Enable the Firestore database for the project.